mariimako/ReactionSpeedDotApp/README.md

 - As a user, I want to be able to move in four directions in the game, and see my current position as a player
 - As a user, I want to add enemies to a list of enemies where I can see how many there are
 - As a user, I want to be able to fire bullets from my current position (player position) many times,
 - As a user, I want to be able to move bullets in their respective directions
+- As a user, I want to be able eliminate enemies and see so
 - As a user, I want to choose to save my game state of the most recent state.
 This saves all information of the game
 - As a user, I want to choose to load my most recent saved gamestate to get the saved information of the game